Program overview

 Career Options

-Graduates of the Gerontology program can pursue various career opportunities in Canada, including:
+Graduates of the Gerontology program can pursue a variety of career opportunities in Canada, including:

 • Clinic or Medical Centre: Work in outpatient settings providing care and support to older adults.